 Spanish Club offers members cultural activities pertaining to the Spanish speaking countries to create an interest in the culture and ways of life of the Spanish-speaking world and to stimulate greater understanding and appreciation of Spanish-speaking friends the world over.

-Student Math Association is a student chapter of the Mathematics Association of America whose purposes are to provide students majoring, minoring or just interested in math with information pertaining to the math field, and to encourage and inform about the use of math in every aspect of life.
+Student Math Association is a student organization that provides students majoring, minoring, or just interested in math with information pertaining to the math field, and encourages and informs students about the use of math in every aspect of life.

 Terrestrial and Aquatic Ecology Club is a student run organization that is housed in the Biology Department but open to students from any major on campus that share an interest in the natural world, ecology, organismal biology, and conservation of natural resources.
 The club is overseen by a committee of elected students that generate group activities ranging from survey work and habitat restoration, to recreational hikes and field trips to local zoos, museums, and other similar institutions.